 This Report contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements contained in Report that do not relate to matters of historical fact should be considered forward-looking statements.
 In some cases, you can identify forward-looking statements by terms such as "anticipate," "believe," "could," "expect," "should," "plan," "intend," "estimate," "target," "mission," "may," "will," "would," "project," "predict," "contemplate," "potential," or the negative thereof and similar words and expressions.
 Forward-looking statements are based on management's current expectations, beliefs, and assumptions and on information currently available to us.
-Such statements are subject to a number of known and unknown risks, uncertainties and assumptions, and actual results may differ materially from those expressed or implied in the forward-looking statements due to various important factors discussed under the caption "Risk Factors" in our Annual Report on Form 10-K filed with the SEC on May 25, 2023, as updated in Part II, Item 1A.
-"Risk Factors" in our Quarterly Report on Form 10-Q for the quarterly period ended December 29, 2023, filed with the SEC on February 1, 2024, as any such factors may be updated or supplemented from time to time in our other filings with the SEC, which are accessible on the SEC's website at www.sec.gov and the Investors Relations page of our website at investors.allegromicro.com.
+Such statements are subject to a number of known and unknown risks, uncertainties and assumptions, and actual results may differ materially from those expressed or implied in the forward-looking statements due to various important factors discussed under the caption "Risk Factors" in our Annual Report on Form 10-K for the year ended March 28, 2025, filed with the SEC on May 22, 2025, as any such factors may be updated or supplemented from time to time in our other filings with the SEC, which are accessible on the SEC's website at www.sec.gov and the Investors Relations page of our website at investors.allegromicro.com.
 All forward-looking statements speak only as of the date of this Report and, except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances or otherwise.